White Croatia: Dispute

 White Croatia and White Serbia around 560 AD, by Francis Dvornik (1949-56).

 Migration routes of White Croats in the late 6th-early 7th century.

 In 21st-century scholarship, historians do not agree on the location or even the existence of Great Croatia and White Croatia.
 Scholars do believe that the Croats gradually moved from the East to the West and South.
 According to Majorov, in the 10th century, the ethnic Croats are believed to have been surviving in remnant communities, scattered in the East in Ukraine, Poland and Slovakia, with others in the West in Bohemia.
 Given the tradition of using colours for cardinal directions, Leontii Voitovych argued that the Great Croatia referred to in the 6-7th century no longer existed in the 10th century.
 The term White Croatia was used to refer to the Western part of its territory.
 Some scholars such as F. Rački, M. Kos, L. Niederle and Nada Klaić believed in its existence, others such as V. Jagić, J. B. Bury, K. Jireček and A. Brückner have rejected the existence of an independent polity, while F. Westberg, J. Markwart, L. Hauptmann, H. Łowmiański believed in its existence in the sense Constantine VII was referring to the Duchy of Bohemia which in the 10th century controlled Southern Poland and Western Ukraine.
-Similarly, V. V. Sedov noted that there is no archaeological material to prove its existence.
+Similarly, Valentin Sedov noted that there is no archaeological material to prove its existence.
 However, recent archaeological research of 7-10th century sites in Western Ukraine suggests otherwise, that Great Croatia most probably was a polycentric proto-state.

 Interpretations have differed over what geographic area the term Bagibaria refers to.
 Some scholars have related it to Babia Góra near the river Vistula and Kraków in Lesser Poland, but it is commonly considered to be a reference to Bavaria.
-Tibor Živković notes that this term comes from the Latin name of Bavaria (Bagoaria and Baioaria) and, therefore, the source of this information for the DAI could be of West European/Western Roman origin (possibly by Anastasius Bibliothecarius from Rome).
+Tibor Živković notes that this term comes from the Latin name of Bavaria (Bagoaria and Baioaria) and, therefore, the source of this information for the De Administrando Imperio could be of West European/Western Roman origin (possibly by Anastasius Bibliothecarius from Rome).
 According to Živković it is evident that the observer of the information beyond Bavaria was not based in Constantinople because it would imply lands northwest of Bavaria and not northeast where Croats lived, showing that the source of information was in Rome.
 To the similar conclusion previously came Łowmiański, saying that to the Western viewpoint beyond Bavaria (to the East) is contrasted beyond Turkey (north of Hungary) from the Byzantine viewpoint.